bxdoan/bxdoan/README.md

 <div align="center">

-> Just like games, no matter how well you have things lined up in your life, there’s always something to keep you on your toes.
+> If they adjust to me I have to adjust in turn Whoever stops adjusting won t be able to continue forward

-> — Junichirou Kagami —
+> — Tobio Kageyama —

 </div>